railwayapp/docs/src/docs/deploy/builds.md

 don't match the patterns will skip creating a new deployment.
 Multiple patterns can be combined, one per line.

 _Note, if a Root Directory is provided, patterns still operate from `/`.
-For a root directory of `/app`, `/app/**.js` would be used as a pattern to match files in the new root._
+For a root directory of `/app`, `/app/**` would be used as a pattern to match all files in the new root._

 Here are a few examples of common use-cases:
 ```gitignore